Plan, Initiate, Track and Control

 Stages of Project Management Process Improvement Plan

-Here is the review of the four stages:
+Here is a quick review of the four stages:

 1. Initiation (to identify the target)

-The company’s top management deliberates the ways their team can take care of this need by fixing the issue and grab the opportunity.
-This step also helps in outlining the core objective of the project; analyze the suitability, and identifying the targets to meet.
+The company’s top management deliberates the ways their team can take care of this need by fixing the issue and grabbing the opportunity.
+This step also helps in outlining the core objective of the project; analyzing the suitability, and identifying the targets to meet.

 a) Role of project managers:

-There is an entirely different aspect that can bring a lot more effectiveness in the project management by changing the mentality of managers.
+There is an entirely different aspect that can bring a lot more effectiveness to project management by changing the mentality of managers.
 This means rather than decisions being imposed on them, the project managers must go for a mental switch and approach as project leaders.

-Project manager’s input at the strategic level becomes highly essential as they are the one who are responsible for the execution of the project.
+The project manager’s input at the strategic level becomes highly essential as they are the ones who are responsible for the execution of the project.
 Their performance gets low when they are given tasks by higher management, which are out of their scope.

 b) Keynotes of initiation: